xRSquared/challenges/README.md

 - Solution to [3b](#3b: multi-node broadcast) is already fault tolerant

+### 3d: Efficient Broadcast, Part I

+#### Problem

+- We want to make the Propagation of values efficient with the following properties:
+    - Messages-per-operation is below 30
+    - Median latency is below 400ms
+    - Maximum latency is below 600ms

+#### Solution

+1. Move from using Vec to using HashSet, which allows for faster lookups
+2. During Propogation, only send values that haven't been sent to given node before (reduced multi-broadcast maximum by 100ms)
+    - To preserve fault tolerance, require confirmation before adding a value `known_by_node` list
+3. Only send a `Payload::Share` when there is something to share (reduced multi-broadcast maximum by 20ms)
+4. reduced sleep duration to `10ms` in Propogation event spawner (reduced multi-broadcast maximum to 5ms)

+#### TODO
+- play with graph topology to get the pmax below 600ms, currently at 800ms-ish

 ## Learnings

 - `anyhow` package is great!
   - can provide context to errors

+## Notes

+use `~/maelstrom/maelstrom serve` to view logs in browser.